Create your AI that knows when to say "I don't know." Try it on your data →

 Can I integrate CRAG into an existing RAG pipeline?

 CRAG slots between your vector search and LLM as a scoring layer.
 No model changes required.
 The three integration steps: intercept retrieved documents after vector search, run a lightweight classifier to label each chunk as Correct, Ambiguous, or Incorrect, then route Incorrect results to web search fallback with decompose-then-recompose filtering.
 LangChain and LlamaIndex both support custom retrieval callbacks where you insert this scoring step.
 Expect 2 to 4 weeks of engineering for a production-grade implementation.
 The decision heuristic from teams who built versus bought: if your team has ML engineers and needs custom threshold tuning per document type, build CRAG middleware.
 You gain fine-grained control over the relevance classifier.
 If your team lacks ML staff or needs results within days, managed RAG platforms like CustomGPT.ai, Vectara, or Cohere RAG already handle retrieval validation and citation grounding at the infrastructure layer.
-From analyzing customer deployment patterns, 70 percent of teams who started building custom CRAG pipelines switched to managed platforms within 3 months because threshold maintenance consumed 15 to 20 engineering hours monthly.
+Teams that do not need custom threshold tuning often choose managed RAG platforms because they reduce the engineering work required to maintain retrieval validation, citation grounding, and production monitoring.